smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 |--------------|
 | 1001         |

-- The expected output would be **Candidate ID 1001**, as this candidate has all the necessary skills for the space mission.
+- The expected output would be Candidate ID 1001, as this candidate has all the necessary skills for the space mission.
-- Candidate ID **2002** and **3003** would not be in the output as they have some but not all the required skills.
+- Candidate ID 2002 and 3003 would not be in the output as they have some but not all the required skills.
-- Candidate ID **4004** has none of the needed requirements.
+- Candidate ID 4004 has none of the needed requirements.

 [🔙 Back to Table of Contents](#table-of-contents)